singhAmandeep007/scrollable-table-visible-rows/README.md

-## App to demonstrate the calculation of top row and bottom row visible of a table at a particular time using.
+## App to demonstrate the calculation of top row and bottom row visible in a scrollable table at a particular time using.

 ### Video:
 https://user-images.githubusercontent.com/55043082/147321681-f797461c-b48a-430d-81b1-20e20d8f2b3c.mp4